Bankrate Inc. Fair Fund

 FTC v.
 Damian Kutzner

 The FTC reached a settlement with Brookstone Law, Advantis Law, and others for running a mortgage relief scam.
 The defendants tricked homeowners into paying large upfront fees to participate in "mass joinder" lawsuits by falsely promising that these lawsuits would save them from foreclosure.
 A federal court ordered the defendants to pay money to provide refunds.
-Refund checks totaling more than $164,000 were mailed to people who were harmed by this mortgage relief scam.
+As part of the settlement, the FTC first sent payments in June 2022, which resulted in more than $118,000 in refunds.
+Because there was still money in the fund, the FTC sent a second round of payments totaling over $18,000 to 1,563 people who accepted their first payment.

 DKU